marouane-sadoune/eduVision/README.md

 # EduVision

-This is a project help kids to learn by very funny way.
+This is a project help kids to learn by creative way.